bekk/bekk-christmas/post/react/strict-mode-–-have-you-been-good-this-year.md

 ---
 ## What is StrictMode and why should I use it?

 StrictMode is a feature which was introduced to React 16.3 already in march 2018.
-Still, chances are you've never used it before.
+Still, chances are you've [never used it before](https://medium.com/nmc-techblog/wait-youre-not-using-react-strictmode-a9713927a33b).
 StrictMode does not render anything visible (similar to `Fragment`), but detects potential problems in your code and gives you helpful warnings.

-With Hooks and React 17 just around the corner, StrictMode becomes a increasingly powerful tool to track down bad practices.
+With the introduction of Hooks earlier this year and React 17 just around the corner, StrictMode is becoming an increasingly powerful tool for locating bad practices.

-As stated in [React's official documentation](https://reactjs.org/docs/strict-mode.html), StrictMode helps you with the

 #### Unsafe lifecycle methods

 From 16.9, React throws a warning if you are using any of the lifecycle methods `componentWillMount`, `componentWillReceiveProps` and `componentWillUpdate`.
 Hopefully, you have converted those methods to safer alternatives or at least added the `UNSAFE_`-prefix Those methods using those will only result in a warning
 - Identify